krupek-code/ETL_spark/README.md

 Repository with coding task for interview.

 ## Solution information
-1. The solution is implemented using Databricks.
+1. The solution is implemented and can be executed using Databricks environment.
-2. Project structure is described in configs -> config.yaml.
+2. Project structure is described in configs/config.yaml.

 ### Transformation and Test Code
 1. Code is implemented and described in transformations -> create transaction.